Bariatric Surgery

 Procedures to alter or reverse bariatric surgery include:

-- Gastric band surgery can be undone or modified to a sleeve gastrectomy or a Roux-en-Y gastric bypass.
+- Reversing or modifying gastric band surgery to a sleeve gastrectomy or Roux-en-Y gastric bypass

-- An unsuccessful sleeve gastrectomy can be revised to a gastric bypass.
+- Revising an unsuccessful sleeve gastrectomy to a gastric bypass

 Sign Up for Our Newsletter to Get the Latest Updates